-All writing tutors are Erikson alumni who know the content of the current academic courses so they can help students with the ideal process of graduate level academic writing which includes: active reading/annotating, outlining, writing drafts and reflecting.
-See page 40 for course descriptions.
+All writing tutors are equipped to support students with the ideal process of graduate level academic writing, which includes: building overall competence and skill, developing confidence in their capacity to write successfully, active reading/annotating, outlining, writing drafts and reflecting.
+See page 41 for course descriptions.